shashikantx/flutter_qr_scanner/README.md

 ```

-The QrCodeCallback can do anything you'd like, and wil keep receiving QR codes
+The QrCodeCallback can do anything you'd like, and wil keep receiving QR/Bar codes
 until the camera is stopped.

 There are also optional parameters to QRScannerCamera.